pytchlang/pytch-tutorials/trimon/tutorial.md

 We can now start to replace some of our ‘just for now’ code with real code.

-The code which plays the pattern is currently launched by pressing `p`.
-Instead, it should run when it receives a `"play-pattern"`
+The code which plays the pattern is currently launched by pressing the `p` key.
+Instead, we'll make it run when it receives a `"play-pattern"` message:
-message:

 {{< commit play-pattern-on-message-not-keypress >}}